anluke/battleship-game/README.md

  - [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) link on the top of the README file to provide more info on the Battleship game.

  - I used YouTube as a starting reference point.
 The content creator is [Knowledge Mavens](https://www.youtube.com/channel/UC7CTkf5Za9VD6JU1C0ZXWlg).
 His video helped me create a battleship board the way I wanted.
-Link to the video can be found [here](https://www.youtube.com/watch?v=tF1WRCrd_HQ).
+A link to the video can be found [here](https://www.youtube.com/watch?v=tF1WRCrd_HQ).

 - [CodeAcademy](https://www.codecademy.com/) site was also helpful as a reference point.
 I quickly went through their small Battleship game project which can be found [here](https://www.codecademy.com/courses/learn-python/lessons/battleship/exercises/welcome-to-battleship).
 I used a similar layout for the base of my game.